TC Energy (NYSE:TRP) Sees Unusually-High Trading Volume

 Shares of TC Energy Co.
-(NYSE:TRP – Get Rating) (TSE:TRP) saw unusually-high trading volume on Thursday .
-Approximately 245,750 shares changed hands during trading, a decline of 85% from the previous session’s volume of 1,595,594 shares.The stock last traded at $51.06 and had previously closed at $51.72.
+(NYSE:TRP – Get Rating) (TSE:TRP) saw unusually-high trading volume on Wednesday .
+Approximately 91,698 shares were traded during trading, a decline of 95% from the previous session’s volume of 1,870,614 shares.The stock last traded at $48.86 and had previously closed at $48.68.

-A number of research analysts have commented on the company.
-Morgan Stanley lowered TC Energy from an “equal weight” rating to an “underweight” rating and set a $78.00 price objective on the stock. in a research report on Tuesday, April 26th.
-They noted that the move was a valuation call.
-Wolfe Research lowered TC Energy from a “peer perform” rating to an “underperform” rating and increased their price objective for the company from $53.00 to $57.00 in a research report on Monday, April 11th.
-Barclays decreased their price objective on TC Energy from C$71.00 to C$67.00 in a research report on Wednesday, July 20th.
-Royal Bank of Canada decreased their price objective on TC Energy from C$79.00 to C$78.00 in a research report on Tuesday.
-Finally, US Capital Advisors reiterated a “hold” rating on shares of TC Energy in a research report on Wednesday, June 1st.
-Three analysts have rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $68.77.
+TRP has been the topic of several research analyst reports.
+US Capital Advisors restated a “hold” rating on shares of TC Energy in a research report on Wednesday, June 1st.
+Barclays cut their target price on TC Energy from C$71.00 to C$67.00 in a research report on Wednesday, July 20th.
+Royal Bank of Canada cut their target price on TC Energy from C$79.00 to C$78.00 in a research report on Tuesday, August 2nd.
+Scotiabank lowered their price objective on TC Energy from C$78.00 to C$76.00 in a research note on Friday, July 29th.
+Finally, CIBC raised TC Energy from a “neutral” rating to a “sector outperform” rating in a research report on Thursday, May 12th.
+Three investment analysts have rated the stock with a sell rating, six have assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $68.77.

 TC Energy Cuts Dividend